yii2tech/sitemap/README.md

 $siteMapFile->close();
 ```

-In case you put sitemap generation into console command, you will need to manually configure URL manager
+In case you put sitemap generation into a console command, you will need to manually configure URL manager
 parameters for it.
 For example:

 ```php